xia-lab/MetaboAnalystR/README.md

 ### MetaboAnalystR 3.0 Workflow: Towards an Optimized Workflow for Global Metabolomics

-The case studies have been preformed in our article of this version [here]() (under review, available soon).
+The case studies have been preformed in our article of this version [here](https://www.mdpi.com/2218-1989/10/5/186) (available online now).
 The example running R code of this article have been provided as a vignette inside the R package.

 ### MetaboAnalystR 2.0 Workflow: From Raw Spectra to Biological Insights